ElegantMystery/Snake/README.md

-/*
+# snake
-This is a traditional game called Greedy snake/n
+This is a traditional game called Greedy snake

-It is the first program that I have written/n
+It is the first program that I have written

-It is amazing/n
+It is amazing

 Cuz README was written before the Greedy snake
-*/